expo/expo/docs/versions/unversioned/guides/using-sentry.md

 ## Error reporting semantics

 In order to ensure that errors are reported reliably, Sentry defers reporting the data to their backend until the next time you load the app after a fatal error rather than trying to report it upon catching the exception.
 It saves the stacktrace and other metadata to `AsyncStorage` and sends it immediately when the app starts.

+## Disabled by default in dev

+Unless `Sentry.enableInExpoDevelopment = true` is set before calling `Sentry.config({...}).install()`, all your dev/local errors will be ignored and only app releases will report errors to Sentry.
+You can call methods like `Sentry.reportException` but these methods will be no-op.

 ## Learn more about Sentry